secvisogram/csaf-cms-backend/documents/architecture-decisions.md

     point for new documents
 - CSAF documents should be  persisted in a document oriented database
 - All actions may only be performed by authenticated and authorized users
-- - Only authorized documents may be displayed to a user
+  - Only authorized documents may be displayed to a user
 - Therefore, an open source user management like Keycloak should be used, that allows a simple integration of an existing rights management systems such as LDAP
-- The required roles and groups must be be created automatically during installation
+- The required roles and groups must be created automatically during installation
 - Each change in a document has to be traceable (Audit trail).

 ### Quality Goals